hnakamur/rustc-deb/doc/rust.md

 == !=
 &&
 ||
-= <->
+=
 ~~~~

 Operators at the same precedence level are evaluated left-to-right.
+[Unary operators](#unary-operator-expressions)
+have the same precedence level and it is stronger than any of the binary operators'.

 ### Grouped expressions